HomeReady And Home Possible Income Limits: Do You Qualify For These Loans?

 Are HomeReady And Home Possible Available For All Homes?

-HomeReady and Home Possible are used on single-family, one-unit homes.
-But they can be applied toward a variety of home types.
+HomeReady and Home Possible are used on single-family, 1-unit homes, but they can be applied toward a variety of home types.
 With HomeReady, you can purchase 2- to 4-unit homes as long as one of the units will be your primary residence.

 You can use both HomeReady and Home Possible for a planned unit development, townhouse, condo and more.
 Talk to your lender about the property types that they will finance.
 Read more on the Fannie Mae website, as well as the Freddie Mac site, about the full requirements and types of homes that qualify for the HomeReady and Home Possible loans.